dy0gu/mattermost-plugin-freemium/README.md

 The project structure here consists of a highly modified and optimized version of the [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template).
 Testing and development workflows have been removed to preserve plugin simplicity. **This means the plugin must be rebuilt and manually uploaded into a Mattermost instance anytime you want to test it**.

-The build version is based on the `version.txt` file that automatically gets bumped by the CI pipeline when a release is made.
+The plugin build version will be based on the `version.txt` file that automatically gets bumped by the CI pipeline when a release is made.

+A `docker-compose.yaml` file is provided to quickly spin up two (`team` and `enterprise`) local Mattermost instances for testing.
+It is self-contained with dummy environment variables already set and usually requires no additional configuration.

 - ### Requirements 📋